hylang/hy/docs/language/index.rst

   (for (i (range 10))
      (print (+ "'i' is now at " (str i))))

-TODO: explain the extra power of hy's for, the list comprehensions aspect ;)

 You can also import and make use of various python libraries.
 For
 example: